cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 *	Primary index – look up a document or list of documents by ID.
 *	[View](https://console.stage1.bluemix.net/docs/services/Cloudant/api/creating_views.html#views-mapreduce-) – search for information in the database that matches the search criteria you specify, such as counts, sums, averages, and other mathematical functions.
 The criteria you can search is specified in the view's definition.
 Views use the MapReduce paradigm.
-*	[Search index](../api/search.html#search) – create queries to search one or more fields, large amounts of text, or queries that require [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview), such as wild cards, fuzzy search, or facets.
+*	[Search index](../api/search.html#search) – search one or more fields, large amounts of text, or use wild cards, fuzzy search, or facets with [Lucene Query Parser Syntax](http://lucene.apache.org/core/4_3_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#Overview).
 *	[Cloudant Geospatial](https://console.stage1.bluemix.net/docs/services/Cloudant/api/cloudant-geo.html#cloudant-geospatial) – search for documents based on a spatial relationship.
-*	[Cloudant Query](https://console.stage1.bluemix.net/docs/services/Cloudant/api/cloudant_query.html#query) – use Mongo-style query syntax to search for documents by using one or more logical operators.
+*	[Cloudant Query](https://console.stage1.bluemix.net/docs/services/Cloudant/api/cloudant_query.html#query) – use Mongo-style query syntax to search for documents by using logical operators.
 Cloudant Query is a combination of a view and a search index.
 We use Cloudant Query in this tutorial.

 <img src="../images/CommandLineIcon.png" alt="Command Line Icon"></img> Command line